MarcDufresne/WeatherWatchface/README.md

 This watch face displays weather info from ForecastIO on your Android Wear device.

 This is an experiment with the Android Wear Watch Face API.
-Currently supports only the LG G Watch, will work on other watches but weather info might be out of place a bit.
+Currently tested only on square watches but should work fine with round ones.

 This repo contains 3 projects: